Sign up to our Newsletter

 6. What LSAT Score Do You Need to Get Into Yale Law School?

-Getting Into Yale Law Is Possible If You Know How
+Getting Into Yale Law Is Easy If You Know How

 Yale Law School is highly selective, but knowing what you need to get in can make it easier and increase your chances of acceptance.
 With a high GPA, stellar LSAT or GRE scores, and the tips outlined above, you can make the most of your application and kickstart your law career!